elpato-dev/OSINT-compass/README.md

    - Communication channel information: Enter the Chat ID where you want to receive the alerts
    - Trigger values: Enter the values that should trigger the alert

-You can only alert for lesser than or gretaer than or both but currently the API needs input for both.
+You can only alert for lesser than or greater than or both but currently the API needs input for both.
 So please input 1 for greater than, if you only want an alert for lesser than.
 Also input -1 for lesser than, if you want to only alert for greater than.
 In the other field input the desired value.
 Keep in mind that realistic ranges are between -0.3 and 0.3.

 4. Once you have entered all the necessary information, you need to run the cronjob as described in `local_install.md`.
 The cronjob will periodically check for the trigger values and send alerts to your designated Telegram chat when the values are met.